dannyshiferaw/Secret-Santa/README.md

 # Secret-Santa

-# Cal Hacks 3.0 (First Time attending a hackathon)
+# Cal Hacks 3.0 (First time building an iOS app and participating in a hackathon)